chrisburnell/chrisburnell.com/_posts/2017-11-03-no-three-snowflakes.md

 We’ll need to make sure our dataset contains more than <var>n</var> items—making unique groups of three items from a dataset of only three items would make our function entirely moot.
 From there, refactoring the function mostly comes down to keep track of how we’re iterating through the items in the dataset and repeating this iteration in a recursive-like way the same number of times as items per unique group.

-{% include content/heading.html title='Let’s just jump right into it' %}
+{% include_cached content/heading.html title='Let’s just jump right into it' %}

 {% include content/code-toggle-top.html %}